jperkel/mymanuscript/manuscript.md

 To contribute to this document, check out this [tutorial video](https://manubot.org/docs/getting-started.html).
 Then:

+1. Log into GitHub.
+(If you do not have an account, create one.)
-1. Go to the document's underlying [GitHub repository](https://github.com/jperkel/mymanuscript).
+2. Go to this document's underlying [GitHub repository](https://github.com/jperkel/mymanuscript).
-2. 'Fork' a copy of the repository to your own GitHub account by clicking the Fork icon at the top of the page.
-3. In your copy of the repository, navigate to the `content` subdirectory.
+3. Navigate to the `content` subdirectory.
 4. Click any document file to open it (these are the files whose names begin with numbers, eg `00.front-matter.md`, `01.abstract.md`, ...).
 In the gray bar above the document text is a toolbar; select the pencil icon to edit the file.
 Make your suggested changes.
-5. At the bottom of the page, where it says "Commit changes", add an informative message and optional comment.
+5. At the bottom of the page, where it says "Propose file change", add an informative message and optional comment.
+Click "Propose file change".
-6. Select 'Create a new branch for this commit and start a pull request.'
-The software will suggest a new name for this branch, like `jperkel-patch-1`; you can change that if you'd like.
-7. Click "Propose file change".
-8. In the resulting web page, entitled "Open a pull request", click "Create pull request".
+6. In the next web page, entitled "Comparing changes", you will see your proposed changes.
+Click "Create pull request".
-9. You're done!
+7. You're done!

 ## References {.page_break_before}